Connect with us

 The U.S. is at a critical juncture with the explosive growth of AI.
 It is immensely difficult to integrate hundreds of megawatts of electricity demand into already strained grids.
 It might be time to rethink how the industry builds data centers.

 One possibility is to sustainably build more edge data centers – smaller, widely distributed facilities – to bring computing to local communities.
 Edge data centers can also reliably add computing power to dense, urban regions without further stressing the grid.
-While these smaller centers currently make up 10% of data centers in the U.S., analysts the market for smaller-scale edge data centers to grow by over 20% in the next five years.
+While these smaller centers currently make up 10% of data centers in the U.S., analysts project the market for smaller-scale edge data centers to grow by over 20% in the next five years.

-Along with converting data centers into flexible and controllable loads, innovating in the edge data center may make AI’s energy demands much more sustainable.The Conversation
+Along with converting data centers into flexible and controllable loads, innovating in the edge data center space may make AI’s energy demands much more sustainable.The Conversation

 Ayse Coskun, Professor of Electrical and Computer Engineering, Boston University